SINGHSHEKHAWAT1651786/Blue-hawks/README.md

 Tech-Stack: HTML, Tailwind CSS, Tailwind, Javascript, React, Bootstrap,AI tool(chatgpt, gemini, github-copilot, claude) etc.

 It is a Frontend Project in which APIs key used and for designing advance Tailwind CSS.

-Deploy this project on firebase.
+In this project different type of google font is used